Cathe0n/Cryptrace/README.md

 - **Forensic Session Files**: Export your entire investigation including the graph layout, all custom labels, and trace results as a `.ctk` file to resume later or share with other investigators.
 "Very Useful!!" 'o'
 ---

-##  Data Import | "This is for offline analysis but you need to know which Bitcoin block you need to get, I use Blockchair as they have an extensive list!" ＼('_')／
+##  Data Import | "This is for offline analysis but you need to know which Bitcoin block you need to get, I use Blockchair as they have an extensive list!"＼('_')／

 Import pre-fetched blockchain data from TSV files into Neo4j for offline analysis.